AxeBearDev/when-otherwise/readme.md

-# when-something
+# when-otherwise

-when-something is a small TypeScript library that provides a fluent API for comparison logic.
+when-otherwise is a small TypeScript library that provides a fluent API for comparison logic.
 It is designed to simplify complex conditional statements by allowing you to chain multiple comparisons together in a readable manner.

 ## Installation